Navigation

 The 'use phone time' checkbox

 This item tells the application whether to use the time that the phone is set to, or to use a manually set time.
 Its state can be changed by pressing the 'select' key when this item is highlighted.
-Also you can use 'left' and 'right' to change this item.
+You can also use 'left' and 'right' to change this item.

-When checked (with an 'X' in the box), You cannot edit the query date or time, and they become set to whatever the phone's clock is.
-It is important to note that on some phones, the Greenwich Mean Time (or Universal Time) will be displayed here, and on others, it will be the local time.
-This is because not all phones allow for their clock to be set with a time zone.
-When this is the case, it is likely that the local time will be shown, and the time zone will have to be set so that the time at GMT can be used in the calculation.
+When checked (with an 'X' in the box), you cannot edit the query date or time and they become set to whatever the phone's clock is.
+It is important to note that on some phones, the time according to Greenwich Mean Time will be displayed here and on others, it will show the local time.
+This is because not all phones allow for their clock to be set with a Time Zone.
+When this is the case the time zone will have to be set so that the time at GMT can be used in the calculation.

 Navigating the Results Pages